 "Why should the Terrahawks team be sent to Mars - the base for Zelda's operations?
 Tiger is baffled by his assignment.
 Until Zelda plays her trump card - and the Terrahawks are once again pitted in battle against her cube robots."

-On this day in 1986, The Adventures of the Galaxy Rangers aired "The Magnificent Kiwi."
-This (technically) served as the program's twenty-sixth episode (they were aired wildly out of sequence), and here's the plot summary from IMDB.com:
+On this day in 1986 (in the U.S.), The Adventures of the Galaxy Rangers aired "The Magnificent Kiwi."
+Officially, this served as the program's twenty-sixth episode (they were aired wildly out of sequence), and here's the plot summary from IMDB.com:

 "The Alliance finds a planet where the Gerkins can settle down.
 The Kiwi's develop a force field for their new Home world.
 But the Queen of the Crown finds them, and sends Killbane and her agents to recapture her former slaves.
 The Rangers arrive to fight off the invasion."